-- CHARGE BONUS: When a unit makes a Melee Attack resulting from the Charge action, it may re-roll any attack dice for that attack - FLANK BONUS: When a unit makes a Melee or Ranged Attack while in a Flank Arc of an enemy, that enemy suffers -1 to their Defense Save rolls, as well as a -1 to their Panic Test roll. - REAR BONUS: When a unit makes a Melee or Ranged Attack while in the Rear Arc of an enemy, that enemy suffers -2 to their Defense Save rolls, as well as a -2 to their Panic Test roll.
+- CHARGE BONUS: When a unit makes a Melee Attack resulting from the Charge action, it may re-roll any attack dice for that attack.
+Note that while many Abilities and effects might trigger from charges, Charge Bonus specifically refers to only the aforementioned re-roll! - FLANK BONUS: When a unit makes a Melee or Ranged Attack while in a Flank Arc of an enemy, that enemy suffers -1 to their Defense Save rolls, as well as a -1 to their Panic Test roll. - REAR BONUS: When a unit makes a Melee or Ranged Attack while in the Rear Arc of an enemy, that enemy suffers -2 to their Defense Save rolls, as well as a -2 to their Panic Test roll.